 #5 Cross the Bamboo bridges

-In all the bridges you will find a toll to help pay for the construction of the bridge.
-On the river banks, there are fishermen, children playing in the water.
+In all the bridges, you will find a toll to help pay for the bridge’s construction.
+On the river banks, there are fishermen and children playing in the water.
 The river is a good place to do tubing or floating down the river, but besides the local kids, nobody else does it.

 #6 Shop in Night Markets

-Everybody that has been to South East Asia is familiar to night markets.
-In every town you can find one, we already had gone to quite a few in Thailand.
+Everybody that has been to South East Asia is familiar with night markets.
+In every town, you can find one, we already had gone to quite a few in Thailand.
 Although it wasn’t a novelty, we liked Luang Prabang’s night market.
-Normally we don’t buy many souvenirs, but we found in the market a big variety of crafts that were beautiful.
-From clothes to paintings, teas, and coffee to stuffed animals.
+Normally we don’t buy many souvenirs, but we found a lot of beautiful crafts in the market, from clothes to paintings, teas, and coffee to stuffed animals.

-Additional to the night market, every morning there is a grocery market where you will find fresh fruit, vegetables, fish (huge catfish), and all kinds of different stuff like dried herbs and lots not identified food (by us obviously…).
+Additionally to the night market, every morning there is a grocery market where you will find fresh fruit, vegetables, fish (huge catfish), and all kinds of different stuff like dried herbs and lots of not identified food (by us obviously…).

 #7 Eat the famous Lao Sandwiches

-We are Portuguese, and like most of the European and western countries, bread is an important part of our diet.
-After spending 1 month in Thailand, without any source of bread when we arrived at Luang Prabang we found heaven, bread was everywhere and it was tasty.
+We are Portuguese, and like most European and western countries, bread is an important part of our diet.
+After spending one month in Thailand without any source of bread, when we arrived at Luang Prabang, we found heaven; bread was everywhere and tasty.
 Lao food is similar to Thai food, but the relationship with bread is very different, as it was introduced in Laos by the French.

-Throughout the city, you will find a fair amount of pastries selling bread and cakes.
+You will find a fair amount of pastries selling bread and cakes throughout the city.
 Although the best places were the stalls that sold big baguette sandwiches, some of the best we ever ate!
-The fact that we were craving for some bread help, for sure, but those were some good sandwiches!
+The fact that we were craving some bread helped, for sure, but those were some good sandwiches!